 Use a sharp knife to selectively remove specific segments of tape and reveal the design.
 Sometimes it helps to have a sketch of the design (so many lines can be confusing!!!).

 Step 7: Adding Color

 Using a brush, color inside the lines.
 You can go a little over the tape, but try not to color the neighboring

-shape, as you should alternate colors in a way two shapes of the same color are never next to each other.
+area, as you should alternate colors in a way two areas of the same color are never next to each other.

 Step 8: Peeling the Tape